gouthamrangarajan/go/datastar-openrouter/readme.md

 ### Installation

-To get started with the Claude Chat application, follow these steps:
+To get started with the Nexus Chat application, follow these steps:

 1. Clone the repository:
    ```bash